It takes 21 days to start a new habit:

 Join the FIC group and begin to learn to use God’s strength with the entire group of men here in our online group.
 This is a safe place.

 Read the book “Every Man’s Battle”. by notable author Stephen Arterburn.
 Tackle this serious problem head-on!
 This unique book offers a practical battle plan for men—married or single—who desire to live by God’s standard.

 Consider reading the book “The Bondage Breaker” by notable author Neil Anderson.

 Also, sign up for Neil Anderson’s daily devotional emails – very good material to recondition your mind with.

-Use Firefox web browser and use “Ad Block Plus” to block racy advertisments.
+Use Firefox web browser and use “Ad Block Plus” to block racy advertisements.
 This ad block is a plugin for the Firefox web browser and works great everywhere.

-Prepare in advance for temptation and to recondition your mind so you are not an easy target for this addiction.
-No one beats this addiction without reconditioning their mind.
+Prepare in advance for temptation and to recondition your mind so you are not an easy target.
+No overcomes this struggle without reconditioning their mind.
 It takes discipline, time and effort and God’s grace.

 Realize you’re not perfect; don’t beat yourself up if you fail.
 Yet don’t use this as a license to binge.
 Focus on one day at a time

 If you fail, track down in your mind the change in course your mind took like a rudder of a ship changing course to a new destination.
 Acting out doesn’t just occur, Neil Anderson’s book speaks of how our behavior is first started with a “seed thought”.
 It takes time and diligence to overcome this.

 You can’t do this alone, and if you can, you’re quite the exception to the rule.
 This sin thrives in secrecy.
 We have found, and the books we read show clearly that most will not make it alone.
 You need to develop humility and be open to asking for help when struggling – so you can have the support of others!